 Then, as people’s priorities changed, product demand shifted drastically — faster than any retailer could have anticipated or prepared for.

 For example, with the gyms closed, the price of home exercise equipment more than quadrupled in many cases.
 This artificially boosted earnings and profits for some retailers and birthed businesses overnight with dozens of opportunists opening up ecommerce stores to sell weights and workout equipment at huge markups.

 There were also a number of changes that were initiated out of necessity in supply chain operations and fulfillment practices, like BOPIS, that are now preferred by consumers.

 And finally, a large portion of government stimulus ended up in the pockets of retailers, ones that may have otherwise lost significant revenues.
 This may have artificially propped up demand for products that will not sustain in the coming years.

 How can you turn this crisis into an opportunity?

 In order to mitigate the inevitable fallout and capitalize on the changes in the industry, retailers should take a multi-pronged approach that involves investing in retail technology and reimagining the classic brick-and-mortar store.

 Let’s take a look at these changes in greater detail.

 1. Leverage advanced analytics

-The best defense against major shifts in demand and consumer behavior is an early warning system.
+The best defence against major shifts in demand and consumer behaviour is an early warning system.